Las-Mohamed/Kubernetes_Bootstrap_on_CentOS/README.md

 To run the the initialization of the K8S cluster, make sure :
 - your inventory.ini is correctly setup
 - you got the right SSH Private Key associated with your machines (master and workers)
-- run "ansible-playbook playbook.yml -i inventaire.ini"
+- run "ansible-playbook playbook.yml -i inventory.ini"